 It will not be possible to view the treatment allocation before the patient is registered in the study database, nor will it be possible to remove the patient from the study base after the treatment assignment has become known.
 Both patient and treating physician will be aware of the treatment assignment.
 Information on the outcome at 90, 180 and 365 days will be assessed through standardized, algorithm-based telephone interviews, by trained investigators unaware of treatment allocation.
 Assessment of outcome on the mRS will be based on this information, by assessors who are blinded to the treatment allocation.
 Imaging at baseline will be evaluated by assessors blinded for the baseline characteristics, treatment allocation and outcome measures.
-Imaging during follow-up imaging will be evaluated by assessors blinded for the treatment from the results of baseline imaging.
-Information on follow-up assessments will be kept separate from the main study database.
+Imaging during follow-up will be evaluated by assessors blinded for the baseline characteristics, outcome measures, and for the results of baseline imaging.
 The steering committee will be kept unaware of the results of interim analyses of efficacy and safety.
-The independent trial statistician will combine data on treatment allocation with the clinical data in order to report to the data safety monitoring board (DSMB; see also chapter 9).
+An independent unblinded statistician will combine data on treatment allocation with the clinical data in order to report to the data safety monitoring board (DSMB; see also chapter 9).
+Information on follow-up assessments in the main study database will only be visible by the outcome assessors and the independent unblinded statistician.